 The deliverables for this test phase shall acknowledge the potential availability risk of suitable Devices and make exceptional provision for DIT to be undertaken using testing stubs, subject to approval to do so being provided by BEIS.

-Further to the lessons from R1.3 testing with meters, DIT will be a formal test phase, and shall be required to achieve 100% coverage of planned testsrather than be time limited.
+Further to the lessons from R1.3 testing with meters, DIT will be a formal test phase, and shall be required to achieve 100% coverage of planned tests, rather than be time limited.
+The exception will be when tests are blocked due to meter defects which are confirmed to exist in the live code base, which are not fixed by meter manufacturers within DIT timescales.

 DIT will provide industry with confidence that v1.1 Communications Hubs, and v1.0 Communications Hubs upgraded to v1.1 interoperate with existing SMETS2 v2.0 Devices (including IHDs) and Devices designed to meet SMETS2 v3.0.
+DIT will also provide industry with the confidence that v1.0 Comms hubs and SMETS2v2 Devices interoperate with the Release 2.0 code base.

 DCC has undertaken a documented commercial selection activity to determine which Devices and manufacturers will participate in DIT in line with the requirements below.
 All selected participants in DIT have confirmed the readiness and suitability of their Devices to support DIT.

-All of the requirements below are subject to the availability of sufficient individual Devices, capable of fully participating in the testing at the time of the planned activity and supported by the manufacturers of those Devices.
-In particular, this is viewed as a risk only for testing sub-GHz Devices.
+All of the requirements below are subject to the availability of sufficient firmware and individual Devices, capable of fully participating in the testing at the time of the planned activity and supported by the manufacturers of those Devices.

 If the availability of sufficient capable and supported Devices would result in any of the requirements below being at risk of not being proven, following confirmation with BEIS, DCC will complete such testing as is practical (potentially utilising emulators) and provide detail of the reasons why DIT has not been fully completed in the Test Phase Completion report.
 DCC will endeavour to complete any coverage of testing with Devices in UIT should suitable Devices become available after the completion of DIT and prior to go live.